🚀

 User Interviews

-I conducted interviews with potential users, including college students, budget-conscious consumers, and environmentally-minded individuals, to explore their motivations and expectations.
+I conducted interviews with potential users to explore their motivations and expectations.
 These conversations shed light on the importance of affordability and convenience, as well as the appeal of contributing to a cause like reducing food waste.
-They also guide which features would be prioritized in v1.
+This all helped guide which features would be prioritized.

 Competitive Audit

 I analyzed the strengths, weaknesses, and unique approaches of four leading apps in the food surplus and waste reduction market.
-By comparing key features, user experience, and positioning, I identified gaps and opportunities for Saveplates to stand out.
-These insights guided our strategy in order to increase accessibility and appeal.
+By comparing the key features, user experience, and positioning, I was able to identify gaps and opportunities for Saveplates to stand out, which guided our initial strategy for the MVP.

 Competitive Audit Saveplates